Electric Versus Manual Toothbrushes

 Many children think that electric toothbrushes are a lot of fun and this makes them more enthusiastic about brushing their teeth.
-Because of the powered rotation and stroke action, some kids and parent think that electric toothbrushes are more efficient and clean teeth quicker than the manual version.
+Because of the powered rotation and stroke action, parents believe that electric toothbrushes are more efficient and clean teeth quicker than the manual version.
 The current demand for electric toothbrushes has skyrocketed in the last few years because of this.
 Some dentists believe that the combined rotation and oscillation actions in electric toothbrushes are more effective in removing plaque from the teeth.
-While research does not show a significant difference in the amount of plaque removed, we recommend this toothbrush if it will get the kids excited about brushing and assure that they will do so twice a day.
+While research does not show a significant difference in the amount of plaque removed, we recommend an electric toothbrush if it will get the kids excited about brushing and assure that they will do so twice a day.

 Manual toothbrushes, on the other hand, can be just as effective as their high-tech counterparts.
 Their soft bristles help clean teeth surfaces and effectively remove plaque and even food deposits.
 Some children may prefer to use manual toothbrushes because the vibration and powered motion of electric brushes may make their gums bleed.
 Manual toothbrushes on the market today have added technology that make them more effective.
 Crisscrossed bristles, rounded tips, ergonomically designed handles, angled brush heads, gum stimulators, tongue cleaning pads—these are all advanced features incorporated into the conventional toothbrush to make them more effective in cleaning and maintaining dental health for children and adults alike.